-As of March 31, 2020, cash totaled \$21.5 million and the Company had an accumulated deficit of \$254.1 million.
-For the year ended December 31, 2019 and the three months ended March 31, 2020, the Company incurred net losses of \$25.1 million and \$8.3 million, respectively, and had negative cash flows from operations of \$5.2 million and \$5.3 million, respectively.
-At March 31, 2020, the Company had aggregate net interest-bearing indebtedness of \$1.8 million, of which \$718,000 was due within one year, in addition to \$2.9 million of other non-interest-bearing current liabilities.
-While Management believes that, absent the COVID-19 pandemic, based on historical and planned cash usage the Company's current cash would have supported its operations through most of 2021, due to the uncertainty introduced by the impact of COVID-19 on revenues and cash usage, there is uncertainty as to the period of time for which existing cash can support the Company's ongoing operations.
-These factors raise substantial doubt about the Company's ability to continue as a going concern for the one-year period following the date that these financial statements were issued.
-The accompanying financial statements and notes have been prepared assuming that the Company will continue as a going concern.
-The accompanying financial statements and notes do not include any adjustments to reflect the possible future effects on the recoverability and classification of assets or the amounts and classification of liabilities that may result from the possible inability of the Company to continue as a going concern.
+As of September 30, 2020, cash totaled \$16.9 million and the Company had an accumulated deficit of \$265.4 million.
+For the year ended December 31, 2019 and the nine months ended September 30, 2020, the Company incurred net losses of \$25.1 million and \$19.7 million, respectively.
+At September 30, 2020, the Company had aggregate net interest-bearing indebtedness of \$2.3 million, of which \$915,000 was due within one year, in addition to \$2.8 million of other non-interest-bearing current liabilities.
+While Management believes that, absent the COVID-19 pandemic, based on historical and planned cash usage, the Company's current cash would have supported its operations through most of 2021, due to the uncertainty introduced by the impact of COVID-19 on revenues and cash usage, there is uncertainty as to the period of time for which existing cash can support the Company's ongoing operations.